Digital-input event buffering for alarm-first telemetry

 Section titled “Digital-input event buffering for alarm-first telemetry”Alarm-first telemetry looks simple until the link becomes unreliable.
 Sites still show a current alarm state, but the sequence that created the event is gone.
 Operations can see that something is in alarm and still have no reliable answer for when it changed, what came first, or whether the site recovered and failed again before the link returned.

-Section titled “Quick answer”Alarm-first telemetry should usually buffer:
+Section titled “What matters first”Alarm-first telemetry should usually buffer:

 - state transitions with timestamps;